Step 1: Assess the damage

 - Install a good exhaust fan in the bathroom and prevent moisture build-up on surfaces.
 Squeegee or towel-dry your tiles and floors immediately after showering, and make sure you clean bathroom scum, which mould feeds on.

 - Ventilate your home.
 Inadequate ventilation is one of the main reasons homes become vulnerable to mould growth.
 When the air stops moving, you can get a build-up of humidity and moisture in those areas.
+If you can't ventilate, think about a dehumidifier for the room.

 - Avoid air drying clothes indoors, especially without adequate ventilation.